-For 2023 GCSEs will be awarded under the new assessment system (9-1) where 9 is high.
+For 2024 GCSEs will be awarded under the Grade 9-1 assessment system, where 9 is high.
 It is likely that Grade 5 will be the benchmark for moving to Further Education.
-Many employers may also ask for passes to be at grade 5/4 or above.
+Many employers may also ask for passes to be at Grade 5/4 or above.